 “It was really enlightening to see so many schools throughout the North East and Cumbria participate in our first Children’s Cancer Run At School event, and our team would like to thank all who got involved.
 We couldn’t have made it a success without you.
 This event allowed us to not only fill a fundraising gap which occurred due to the effects of Covid-19, but to bring some fun and positivity back to those staff and children who took part at a time when they needed it.
 This inaugural event supported by North Eastern and Cumbrian schools, along with event corporate supporters Greggs, Metro Radio and David Fairlamb Fitness, has been as much about the health and wellbeing of the children and young people who participated as it was about managing to raise a substantial amount for our charity.
 We look forward to welcoming more schools to take part in future.”

-If you would like to get involved with Children’s Cancer Run at School 2022, keep an eye out on our events page for all the latest information which will be updated in the new year.
+If your school would like to get involved with Children’s Cancer Run At School 2022, all the information on how is available here.